maekitalo/tntpub/README.md

 The main features are:
     * only TCP/IP communication
-    * send and receive _cxxtools_ serializable objects
+    * send and receive _cxxtools_ serializable objects or just a plain buffer
     * no configuration
     * no distinction between publisher and subscriber - every client may subscribe and can send messages to topics